Diego Nunes (fighter): Fight Nights Global (FNG)

 After recovering from a knee injury for almost two years, Nunes signed with Fight Nights Global and his debut was at the Fight Nights Global 51: Dagestan battle 2, on 25 September 2016 against Rasul Mirzaev.
 He lost the fight by knockout in the first round.

 Post FNG

 After Fight Nights Global Nunes fought Radu Mihaita in Italy-based promotion Magnum FC in July 2017.
 Nunes won the fight via knockout.

 In the beginning of December 2017, Nunes fought Michel Ersoy in Swedish promotion Superior Challenge.
 Nunes won the fight via guillotine choke.

 Just two weeks after the fight with Ersoy, Nunes fought Corneliu Lascăr in Romania at RXF 29: All Stars and won via guillotine choke.

 Rizin FF

 After amassing a win streak of three in the European circuits, Nunes signed a contract with Rizin Fighting Federation.
 He was slated against Yusuke Yachi at Rizin 10 and lost a close fight via split decision.

 Personal life

-Diego is of Italian heritage.
-Diego is married with Karen Nunes.
+Nunes is of Italian descent.
+He is married to his wife Karen.
 He is a Christian and regularly posts Bible verses on his Facebook page.